tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 The remaining handlers are associated with handling incoming commands.
 There is a handler for submit commands called `onSubmit` and a handler for oneway called `onOneway`.

+This section gives an introduction to the command handlers.
+For more information on how to send and monitor commands, see the @ref:[Communication using Commands](../commons/command.md) page.

 ### validateCommand

-Whenever a command is received by a component it is first validated.
-The component should inspect the command and its parameters to determine if the actions related to the command can be executed or started.
+The `validateCommand` handler allows the component to inspect a command and its parameters to determine if the actions related to the command can be executed or started.
+If it is okay, an `Accepted` response is returned.
+If not, `Invalid` is returned.
+Validation may also take into consideration the state of the component.
 For instance, if an Assembly or HCD can only handle one command at a time, `validateCommand` should return an return `Invalid` if a second command is received.

-A command can be sent as a `Submit` or `Oneway` message to the component.
-The `onSubmit` and `onOneway` handlers are only called if `validateCommand` returns `Accepted`. `Oneway` messages return their validation response or indicate the component is currently locked as a `OnewayResponse`.
+The handler is called whenever a command is sent as a `Submit` or `Oneway` message to the component.
+If the handler returns `Accepted`, the corresponding `onSubmit` or `onOneway` handler is called.
+This handler can also be called when the Command Service method
-The `onSubmit` handler can complete the actions immediately by returning a `SubmitResponse` indicating the final response (`Completed`, `CompletedWithResult`, `Error`).
-If the command actions require time for processing, the `onSubmit` handler returns `Started` indicating to the framework that there are long-running actions.
-More information about sending commands using `CommandService` is @ref:[here](../commons/command.md)
+`validateCommand` is used, to preview the acceptance of a command before it is sent using `submit` or `oneway`.
+In this case, the `onSubmit` or `onOneway` handler is not called.

 Assembly/Scala
 :   @@snip [AssemblyComponentHandlers.scala](../../../../examples/src/main/scala/example/framework/components/assembly/AssemblyComponentHandlers.scala) { #validateCommand-handler }